 As I add the finishing touches to my little house, I stand back and appreciate the effect anew, just as a guest might.
 The sun shines in through the glistening windows, the comforting smell of lavender and vanilla permeates through the space, and the golden wood glows with happiness.
 And the trip to Pazar for flowers was well worth the bicycle ride this morning.

 Perfection.
 You are all welcome.

-As a celebrant, I offer my couples the chance to create a unique ceremony.
+As a symbolic wedding celebrant, I offer my couples the chance to create a unique ceremony.
 You can choose your own readings, poems, vows, or incorporate your own cultural rituals into the event.
 For instance I’ve recently been researching glass breaking at weddings.
 But for me no wedding ceremony is complete without music.